puddlejumper90/Finance_Calculator/README.md

 *DISCLAIMER:*

 Please remember to backup your data.
 This application and its creators will not be held responsible for data that is accidentally erased by either the user or the user's computer.
+Please make sure to maintain your `FC_Log.csv` file in a safe location.
+This file has been added to the `.gitignore` file to prevent accidental upload to the public repo.

 *Application Data Process*